Arbutus Biopharma Corporation (ABUS) Reveals an Earnings Mystery

 JMP Securities gave a rating of “Mkt Outperform” to ABUS, setting the target price at $8 in the report published on July 27th of the previous year.

-During the last 5 trading sessions, ABUS fell by -1.84%, which changed the moving average for the period of 200-days by -30.29% in comparison to the 20-day moving average, which settled at $3.02.
-In addition, Arbutus Biopharma Corporation saw -24.79% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, ABUS rose by +4.12%, which changed the moving average for the period of 200-days by -24.04% in comparison to the 20-day moving average, which settled at $2.87.
+In addition, Arbutus Biopharma Corporation saw -21.69% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading